duskjet/aspnetcore-json-rpc/README.md

 - The middleware transparently handles single and batch JSON-RPC requests.
 - The middleware automatically handles and sends the corresponding JSON-RPC responses for common issues (e.g. invalid JSON, invalid JSON-RPC message structure, invalid JSON-RPC contract, etc.).
 - The middleware can set limits for maximum string identifier length (`128` if not specified) and maximum batch size (`1024` if not specified).
 Limits can be specified by the `JsonRpcOptions` instance via the `IOptions<T>` interface registered in a service collection.
 - The middleware stores a collection of JSON-RPC error codes in the `HttpContext.Items` property in case of one or more JSON-RPC errors were created during HTTP request processing.
-A collection is of `IReadOnlyList<long>` type and can be accessed with the `JsonRpcOptions.ScopeErrorsIdentifier` identifier.
+A collection is of `IReadOnlyList<long>` type and can be accessed with the `JsonRpcTransportConstants.ScopeErrorsIdentifier` identifier.
 The collection contains error codes created for notifications as well.
 - A handler / service can be acquired from a service provider or instantiated directly for a request scope.
 - A handler / service which implements the `IDisposable` interface will be automatically disposed on request scope exit.
 - A service searches for the `JsonRpcNameAttribute` attributes on class and interface members.